 Food Processor Grind Coffee: Most people who grind their coffee beans at home own a coffee grinder specially designed for grinding beans.
 Others use spice grinders which also work pretty well.
 But what about a food processor grinding coffee?
 The short answer is yes.

-You can use a food processor for grinding coffee beans.
+You can use a food processor to grind coffee beans.
 The only difference is that it is best to grind a small batch of coffee beans at a time in a food processor.

 Is a food processor suitable for grinding coffee beans?

 A food processor is an option, but “good” may depend on what we expect from ground size.
-It is hard for us to rely on a consistent fine ground with a food processor.
+It is hard for us to rely on the consistent fine ground with a food processor.

 Food processor or Coffee grinder

 Coffee grinders evenly chop coffee beans.
 The process is much faster than in a food processor.
-The best grinders, such as Burr grinders, have two sets of blades
+The best grinders, such as Burr grinders, have two blades.

 A food processor chops, dices, and mixes many types of food.
 It has one main blade.
 While these appliances can help us with our coffee grinding needs, they require more time and elbow grease.